dfinity/internet-identity/docs/ii-spec.md

 -   these identities are stable, i.e., do not depend on a user's security devices

 -   the client frontends interact with any canister on the Internet Computer under the user's identity with that frontend
+    -   the client frontends interact with any canister on the Internet Computer under the user's identity with that frontend

 -   users do not need ever to remember secret information (but possibly per-user non-secret information)